What is an Accessory Dwelling Unit or ADU?

 Will Martin – StudiObvio

 I initially talked to Will because he did the awesome feasibility study for me.
-Unfortunately after many conversations with them, I simply could not afford their fees.
-They were charging around $25,000 for the design and supervision during construction of the ADU.
-I also didn’t choose to work with Will because of his work schedule did not accommodate my ADU design within my timeframe.
+I didn’t choose to work with Will because his work schedule did not accommodate my ADU design within my timeframe.

 Carrie Baron Architect, LLC